revolter/sake/README.md

 The Swift code written in the `Sakefile.swift` file should meet the following guidelines:

 - It shouldn't fail the execution either using `fatalError` or force unwrapping nil values.
 Failing the execution causes the tool to print the stack trace in the console.
 Instead throw errors that are handled by `Sake` and nicely printed into th console.
-- Code should be synchronous and tasks should be completed by the time the closre execution ends.
+- Code should be synchronous and tasks should be completed by the time the closure execution ends.

 ## License